-Advances in monitoring technology are now allowing turbidity currents to be monitored in 81 action (e.g. Hughes Clarke, 2016; Azpiroz-Zabala et al., 2017; Paull et al., 2018; Hage et al., 82 2019).
-Typically, these studies use acoustic Doppler current profilers (ADCPs), which use the 83 Doppler-shift in acoustic energy scattered from sediment particles to determine flow velocities.
-84 However, there is also a compelling need to measure the sediment concentration and hence 85 excess density of the flow; it is this excess density that drives the turbidity current down slope.
-86 Measurements of sediment concentration are necessary to understand the basic nature and 87 88 behavior of turbidity currents.
-This includes whether the flow is fully turbulent and dilute or driven by dense near-bed layers with marked different behavior (Kuenen and Migliorini, 1950; 89 Talling et al., 2012; Paull et al., 2018), predictions of flow velocity (Bowen et al., 1984), whether 90 flow is sub-critical or supercritical (Kostic and Parker, 2006), damping of turbulence (Baas et al., 91 (2009); Cantero et al., (2012); Eggenhuisen et al. (2017)), impact forces on seabed infrastructure 92
+Advances in monitoring technology are now allowing turbidity currents to be monitored in action (e.g., Azpiroz-Zabala et al., 2017; Hage et al., 2019; Hughes Clarke, 2016; Paull et al., 2018).
+Typically, these studies use acoustic Doppler current profilers (ADCPs), which use the Doppler-shift in acoustic energy scattered from sediment particles to determine flow velocities.
+However, there is also a compelling need to measure the sediment concentration and hence excess density of the flow; it is this excess density that drives the turbidity current downslope.
+Measurements of sediment concentration are necessary to understand the basic nature and behavior of turbidity currents.
+This includes whether the flow is fully turbulent and dilute or driven by dense near-bed layers with marked different behavior (Kuenen & Migliorini, 1950; Paull et al., 2018; Talling et al., 2012), predictions of flow velocity (Bowen et al., 1984), whether flow is subcritical or supercritical (Kostic & Parker, 2006), damping of turbulence (Baas et al. (2009); Cantero et al. (2012); Eggenhuisen et al. (2017)), impact forces on seabed infrastructure (Clare et al., 2017), or rates of sediment and organic carbon transfer to the deep sea (Azpiroz-Zabala et al., 2017), and efficiency of transfer from river mouths (Galy et al., 2007).

-93 (Clare et al., 2017), or rates of sediment and organic carbon transfer to the deep sea (Azpiroz- 94 Zabala et al., 2017), and efficiency of transfer from river mouths (Galy et al., 2007).
-95 Here we outline a novel method for calculating sediment concentration, which uses acoustic 96 backscatter from dual-frequency ADCPs.
-The intensity of acoustic backscatter is strongly 97 dependent on both the size and concentration of sediment grains (Thorne and Hanes, 2002), and 98 these two competing effects on backscatter must therefore be disentangled.
-99 We go on to demonstrate how this method can help to understand turbidity currents using ADCP 100 data collected in 2009-10 from the upper Congo Canyon offshore West Africa.
-These are the 101 highest frequency (5 second) ADCP measurements yet published for turbidity currents (Cooper 102 et al., 2013, 2016; Azpiroz-Zabala et al., 2017).
-They have peak velocities of up to 2.8 m/s, and 103 some flows lasted for 5-10 days (Cooper et al., 2013, 2016).
-This flow duration was surprising 104 because it is far longer than previously measured oceanic turbidity currents in other locations 105 (Azpiroz-Zabala et al., 2017).
-106 Azpiroz-Zabala et al. (2017) provided a detailed analysis of just one of these flows, using the 107 same dual-frequency acoustic method outlined here to constrain sediment concentrations.
-This 108 analysis showed that a single flow comprised a self-sustaining frontal part (termed a frontal cell)
+Here we outline a novel method for calculating sediment concentration, which uses acoustic backscatter from dual-frequency ADCPs.
+The intensity of acoustic backscatter is strongly dependent on both the size and concentration of sediment grains (Thorne & Hanes, 2002), and these two competing effects on backscatter must therefore be disentangled.

+We go on to demonstrate how this method can help to understand turbidity currents using ADCP data collected in 2009-2010 from the upper Congo Canyon offshore West Africa.
+These are the highest-frequency (5 s) ADCP measurements yet published for turbidity currents (Azpiroz-Zabala et al., 2017; Cooper et al., 2013, 2016).
+They have peak velocities of up to 2.8 m/s, and some flows lasted for 5-10 days (Cooper et al., 2013, 2016).
+This flow duration was surprising because it is far longer than previously measured oceanic turbidity currents in other locations (Azpiroz-Zabala et al., 2017).

-109 that ran away from a slower-moving body and tail.
-It was proposed that this difference in speed allows us to identify three different types of turbidity currents in the Congo Canyon for the firsttime.
+Azpiroz-Zabala et al. (2017) provided a detailed analysis of just one of these flows, using the same dual-frequency acoustic method outlined here to constrain sediment concentrations.
+This analysis showed that a single flow comprised a self-sustaining frontal part (termed a frontal cell) that ran away from a slower-moving body and tail.
+It was proposed that this difference in speed led to stretching of the flow, which could thus explain why flows were so prolonged (Azpiroz-Zabala et al., 2017).
+Here we analyze 10 different turbidity currents from the same location, and thus analyze a much wider range of flow structures.
+This comparison between multiple flows allows us to identify three different types of turbidity currents in the Congo Canyon for the first time.